Azure/bicep-lz-vending/README.md

 ## Overview

+> ℹ️ This module requires the usage of Bicep version `v0.11.1` or later.
+For details on installing/upgrading Bicep see: [Install Bicep tools](https://learn.microsoft.com/azure/azure-resource-manager/bicep/install) ℹ️

 The landing zone Bicep modules are designed to accelerate deployment of the individual landing zones (aka Subscriptions) within an Azure AD Tenant.

 > See the different types of landing zones in the Azure Landing Zones documentation here: [What is an Azure landing zone? - Platform vs. application landing zones](https://learn.microsoft.com/azure/cloud-adoption-framework/ready/landing-zone/#platform-vs-application-landing-zones)